EBI-Metagenomics/notebooks/src/docs/mgnify-proteins-api.md

 This API is **synchronous and read-only**: every request is a single `GET` that returns JSON.
 No authentication or API key is required.

-The API is intended for looking up and exploring *individual* proteins and *small* result sets, if you need to fetch more data bulk downloads are available from the protein database release [FTP server](https://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database/current_release/).
+The API is intended for looking up and exploring *individual* proteins and *small* result sets.
+If you need to fetch more data, bulk downloads are available from the [Transfer Services file server](ftp.md), and the whole database can be queried remotely, without downloading it, using [Parquet and DuckDB](mgnify-proteins-parquet-queries.qmd).

 ::: {.callout-note}
 Note that detailed records exist only for **cluster representatives**, not for every protein sequence in the database.
 See [MGnify Proteins Resource](mgnify-proteins.qmd) for an explanation of the clustering.